toxydose/pnwgen/README.md

 --with two 3-digits prefixes ~ 300Mb

-generating speed depends on your PC
+Performance: depends on your PC

 In the next version: